g-l-i-t-c-h-o-r-s-e/bad-tv-shader/README.md

 ## Credits

 Uses [Ashima WebGL Noise](https://github.com/ashima/webgl-noise), [three.js](https://github.com/mrdoob/three.js/)
-All Credit goes to the Original Author/Owner [Felix Turner](https://github.com/felixturner/bad-tv-shader) I claim no rights so this and only want to share this awesome tool with others who cannot program and want to achieve this marvelous effect with the built-in example page <3
+All Credit goes to the Original Author/Owner [Felix Turner](https://github.com/felixturner/bad-tv-shader) I claim no rights so this and only want to share this awesome tool with others who cannot program and want to achieve this marvelous effect with the built-in example page, as well as capture it for their viewing pleasure :>

 ## License